SamanthaSays/samanthasays.github.io/mods/_posts/2023-09-08-Starfield.md

 Additionally, I use the Nvidia Game Filter to apply the Details filter, with Sharpen at 9%, and Clarity at 13%.

+You can purchase Starfield at <a target="_blank" href="https://greenmangaming.sjv.io/samanthasays-starfield">Green Man Gaming</a> through my affiliate link.

 <table class="modlist">
     <thead>
     <tr>